 The fact is, Hitch was a package deal and anyone who thinks the eccentricities were not deliberate, and not used as both distraction and cudgel, wasn’t paying attention.

 And so to Zizek and the sniffing, snorting, herky-jerky, spasms of erudition, rococo displays of what passes for East European charm, mangled by a syntax that appears to have been designed by a chimp employed in an off-the-books lab in Silicon Valley, with mysterious connections to DARPA.
+The intelligence is there but the price of admission is exorbitant.
 By turns culturally limber and scattershot, Zizek is a rollercoaster by DADA; Lacanian, Structuralist, Post-Structuralist, Postmodern, Marxist, Punk, Left-fascist.

 And, we hasten to add, we don’t mean any of that as a negative per se (except for that last worrying quality) rather as an issue in the same way that criticizing opera as inherently absurd misses the point.
 Yes it’s absurd but that’s opera qua opera and disliking it because it’s absurd is akin to disliking politics because it’s sleazy or the ocean because it’s both deep and wet.